 Built-in Wi-Fi and NFC will allow easy wireless connectivity if you like easy live sharing and remote control.
 The Canon E.O.S.
 Rebel T7 has a wide field depth and a good aperture range of f/6.0 that will both eradicate any chance of blur shots and create sharp images.

-An Optical Viewfinder will Provide an approximate 95% viewing coverage while EOS Utility Webcam Beta Software compatible with both MAC and Windows will allow you to use your Canon camera as a high-quality webcam.
+An Optical Viewfinder will provide an approximate 95% viewing coverage, while EOS Utility Webcam Beta Software, compatible with both MAC and Windows, will allow you to use your Canon camera as a high-quality webcam.

-When taking pictures a 9-Point AF System and AI Servo AF will allow for precise and fast image autofocus.
+When taking pictures, a 9-Point AF System and AI Servo AF will allow for precise and fast image autofocus.

-Canon EOS 90D: Best affordable camera for wildlife photography
+Canon EOS 90D: Best DSLR camera

 - 32.5 Megapixel CMOS (APS-C) sensor